themightynes/ExpenseMatchPro/replit.md

 # Overview

 This is a Receipt Manager application that integrates with AMEX statements and Oracle iExpense to automate expense management workflows.
-The system processes receipt images using OCR technology, matches them to AMEX charges, and generates Oracle iExpense templates for seamless expense reporting.
+The system allows instant receipt uploads with manual data entry, matches them to AMEX charges, and generates Oracle iExpense templates for seamless expense reporting.

 The application features a modern web interface built with React and TypeScript, backed by a Node.js/Express API server with PostgreSQL database storage.
-It includes file upload capabilities with object storage integration and automated receipt processing with intelligent matching algorithms.
+It includes multi-file upload capabilities with object storage integration and a streamlined manual receipt processing workflow.

 # User Preferences